plpxsk/r-workshop-meetup/README.md

 See: `preparation.txt`

-slides will be used during presentation
+slides will be used during presentation:
+* 1-2-slides.pdf
+* 3-slides.pdf

 Overview/Programs